Health and environmental impact of the coal industry: Impact to land and surroundings

+Mine collapses

 Mine collapses (or mine subsidences) have the potential to produce major effects above ground, which are especially devastating in developed areas.
 German underground coal-mining (especially in North Rhine-Westphalia) has damaged thousands of houses, and the coal-mining industries have set aside large sums in funding for future subsidence damages as part of their insurance and state-subsidy schemes.
 In a particularly spectacular case in the German Saar region (another historical coal-mining area), a suspected mine collapse in 2008 created an earthquake measuring 4.0 on the Richter magnitude scale, causing some damage to houses.
 Previously, smaller earthquakes had become increasingly common and coal mining was temporarily suspended in the area.